Clemapfel/jluna/docs/manual.md

 This time, because the tasks was not destructed prematurely, it had 10 milliseconds more time to finish.
 This happened to be enough for it to reach its intended count.

+To force users to keep track of their tasks, there is no equivalent to Julia's `@spawn`, the user needs to cache the task to start it, hopefully avoiding situations where tasks end unexpectedly.

+### Accessing a Tasks State

 We can check the status of any task using the following member functions:

 + `is_done`: is the task finished or failed, c.f. `Base.istaskdone`